DOC COLOUR’S ZOP ZOO CARD GAME

 REMEMBER: Category Cards (from the white deck) only show an indicated point value on them.
 But Category POINTS Cards (in the black deck) prominently show actual POINTS!

-NOTE: When any of your starting cards get covered with a card from the black deck, that starting card will now have a black border (it’s no longer white or red).
+NOTE: When any of your Category Cards get covered with a card from the black deck, it’s white border will now have a black border card on top of it.
 SO, this is a good visual indicator of knowing how your round is going: the more cards you see that have black borders in your starting cards… the closer you are getting to matching all your cards and winning the round!

-ANTI-Minus Cards have red colored borders around them.
+ANTI-Minus Cards have red colored borders around them and have the word ANTI-MINUS at the top.

-There are 6 different animals on Minus Cards/Anti-Minus Cards.
+There are 5 different animals on Minus Cards/Anti-Minus Cards:

-If you have a Minus Card, it’s already worth POINTS... minus POINTS, that is!
+If you have a Minus Card, it’s already showing POINTS!
 Minus Cards don’t need to be matched in order for you to win the round.
-In other words, this is one less starting card that you need to cover to get POINTS for it - since it’s already showing POINTS.
+In other words, this is one less starting card that you need to cover to make it worth POINTS… since it’s already worth POINTS.

-At the end of each round, all players stuck with any Minus Card(s) that didn’t get covered have to subtract that card’s minus POINTS from their scores – sorry!
+HOWEVER, you will most surely want to have your Minus Card(s) covered with their matching ANTI-Minus Card to turn them into positive POINTS before the end of the round!
+BECAUSE, at the end of each round, all players stuck with any Minus Card(s) that didn’t get covered have to subtract that card’s minus POINTS from their scores – tisk tisk!

 REMEMBER: In order to score POINTS from your ANTI-Minus Cards… you MUST win the round.